dripnasc/Ecommerce-BDDTesting/README.md

 - Successfully loading page of a searched product
 - Successfully adding several items of a product to cart
 - Successfully removing product from cart containing one product
+- Successful purchase using credit card (1 item of a product)
-- Successful purchase using credit card
+- Successful purchase using credit card (2 items of a product)

 ###### Login observations
 - It was needed to create an user account to perfom test.
 In this case, it was used: